 - Describe hatchery activities that may lead to the take of listed salmonid populations in the target area, including how, where, and when the takes may occur, the risk potential for their occurrence, and the likely effects of the take.

-ESA-listed, B-run steelhead are incidentally collected during broodstock trapping periods at the Dworshak National Fish Hatchery and at Squaw Pond and East Fork Salmon River collection sites.
-Unmarked adults are passed upstream with a minimum of delay and handling.
+ESA-listed, A-run steelhead are collected during broodstock collections at Sawtooth Fish Hatchery.
+Adults are passed upstream with a minimum of delay and handling.
 Incidental take of ESA- listed Snake River chinook or sockeye salmon is unlikely during steelhead broodstock collection.
 Steelhead broodstock collection occurs in the upper Salmon River from March through early May.
 Fall chinook salmon are not present in the upper Salmon River (Mendel et al. 1992).
 Neither adult spring/summer chinook nor sockeye salmon are usually present in the upper Salmon River until mid-May or later (Sankovich and Bjornn 1992).
 Therefore, we believe there will be no adverse from broodstock collection at current hatchery weirs, or weirs developed in the future to accommodate additional hatchery steelhead broodstock collection.